The Power Surge of Cross-Chain Interoperability in Blockchain's Future

 The old question 'Is it in the database?' will be replaced by 'Is it on the blockchain?'

-According to Gartner's projections the business value contributed by blockchain is anticipated to surge.to over $176 billion by 2025 and to over $3.1 trillion by 2030.
+According to the business value contributed by blockchain is anticipated to surge.to over $176 billion by 2025 and to over $3.1 trillion by 2030.
 Trends suggest that blockchain is poised to usher in a substantial revolution in the decades to come.

 But blockchains face a significant challenge – they operate in isolated silos.
 If you're using Ethereum, interacting with its decentralised apps is smooth.
 But connecting with other blockchains like Polkadot or Avalanche is a challenge.
 Users end up spreading resources across different chains, and developers invest time and resources on multiple platforms.